fluxfw/Notifications4Plugins/README.md

 ```

 ### Implement a new sender object
-Your class must implement the interface `srNotificationSender` and implement the following methods:
+Your class must implement the interface `srag\Plugins\Notifications4Plugins\Sender\Sender` and implement the following methods:
 ```php
     /**
      * Send the notification